Rekt-Developer/Rekt-Developer/README.md

 Likhon Sheikh, also known as *Rekt Developer*, is a passionate **Blockchain Developer** and innovator specializing in **Web3 technologies**.
 His expertise spans **Ethereum**, **Solidity**, **Rust**, and **Smart Contracts**, with a focus on building decentralized applications (DApps) and enhancing blockchain security.

-## What is Web3?

-**Web3** represents the next evolution of the internet, where users control their own data and interact with decentralized networks.
-This shift allows for more secure, privacy-focused, and transparent applications compared to the traditional centralized web.

-## What is Blockchain Development?

-**Blockchain Development** involves the creation of decentralized, tamper-proof systems that enable secure transactions and data exchanges.
-It is the foundation for technologies like **Cryptocurrencies** (e.g., Bitcoin, Ethereum), **Smart Contracts**, and **DApps**.

 ## Types of Blockchain Projects Likhon is Involved In

 - **Ethereum Development**: Working with **Solidity** to build and deploy smart contracts on the **Ethereum blockchain**.